Potato tuber blemishes

 Across the world, research and diagnostic laboratories and commercial companies hold a great deal of knowledge and experience of potato tuber blemishes but there is no easy and accessible means for experience to be shared.

-These problems, linked to the complexity of diagnosing tuber blemishes, led French and Scottish scientists to jointly organize a workshop during the 18th EAPR Triennial Conference in Oulu, Finland, in 2011.
+These problems, linked to the complexity of diagnosing tuber blemishes, led French and Scottish scientists to jointly organize a workshops during the 18th and 19th EAPR Triennial Conference in Oulu, Finland, in 2011.
 Over 80 participants from 20 countries attended the workshop and agreed that it would be valuable to set up a collaborative tool to share knowledge on all potato tuber blemishes whether their cause is established or not.
 The web site was lauched during the workshop at the 19th EAPR Triennial Conference in Brussels,2014.

 This website is the outcome of efforts to produce a collaborative tool.
 Its initial objectives are:

 - to classify blemishes on the basis of their appearance, identify known or potential causes, and list other blemishes with which it may be confused